Oil and Gas Treatments » Petroleum/Oil Digester

 CURRENT BIOREMEDIATION METHODS INCLUDE: The use of liquid suspended live microbes, indigenous microbes and dehydrated microbes.

-LIQUID SUSPENSION OF LIVE CULTURED MICROBES Petroleum/Oil Digester (POD)
+LIQUID SUSPENSION OF LIVE CULTURED MICROBES Petroleum/Oil Digester (LFS)

 This method uses living cultures of known hydrocarbon digesting microbes and secondary microbes that are known to digest the waste products produced by the primary microbes.
 This method is superior to the dehydrated method because of the following: